lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 From version 08 -> 09:

+* Changed reference from ITU-T X.509 to RFC 5280 (see thread " CMP vs RFC5280").

-* Deprecated CAKeyUpdAnnContent in favor of RootCaKeyUpdateContent in CMP V3 as proposed by Tomas
+* Deprecated CAKeyUpdAnnContent in favor of RootCaKeyUpdateContent in CMP V3 as proposed by Tomas.

 * Updated Section 4.4 incorporating RootCaKeyUpdateContent as alternative to using a repository for providing root CA key updates.